LGBTQ+ Center Resources

 - Birth Control Pills

 - Depo Provera Injection

-For more information, please go to the Women's Health Services page.
+For more information, please go to the Clinical Services page.

 Office of Social Equity

 The KU Office of Social Equity monitors the university's compliance with Affirmative Action and Equal Employment/Education Opportunity laws and regulations.
 Provide training on various policies including, but not limited to, anti-discrimination, anti-harassment, and sexual harassment.
 This offers our workforce and students certain protections and rights, as well as equal access to all our university has to offer.

 General College Resources

 This scholarship is available to student athletes pursuing an undergraduate education in the U.S. who identify as lesbian, gay, bisexual, transgender, queer, or intersex (LGBTQI), or who are demonstrated and committed allies to this community.